 Also at the meeting:

-The board went into a 10-minute executive session for the purpose of discussing non-elected personnel under the KOMA exception for non-elected personnel.
-Present for the executive session were the board members, Evans, Tynon and Gatz.
-The executive session was closed, then reopened for an additional five minutes.
-Present were the board members, Evans, Tynon and Gatz.
-No action was taken following the executive sessions.
+The board also went into a 10-minute executive session to discuss personnel matters for non-elected personnel as allowed under KOMA.
+Present were the board members, Evans and Gatz.
+No action was taken following the executive session.

 The next regularly scheduled meeting will be held at 6 p.m.
-Monday, April 13, at Axtell Public School.
+Monday, June 12.